-In 2016, yard waste collection will begin March 28th and run through November 9th.
+In 2017, yard waste collection will begin Mid-April and run through Mid-November.

-NOTE: If you have yard waste/compost after November 9th, you are required to store it until the next composting season in April.
+If you have yard waste/compost after yard waste season ends, you are required to store it until the next composting season in April.

 Madison Heights was one of the first communities in the area to offer comprehensive recycling and composting programs.